seamoonpandey/flamingo-cards/README.md

 └── package.json           # Project dependencies and scripts
 ```

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+To contribute to this project:

-1. Fork the project
+1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/FeatureName`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add FeatureName'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/FeatureName`)
-5. Open a Pull Request
+5. Submit a Pull Request with a detailed description of your changes